-- (A) The Company has adopted, with effect from April 01, 2021, the following new and revised standards and interpretations.
-Their adoption has not had any significant impact on the amounts reported in the financial statements. - Amendments to Ind AS 103 regarding the definition of identifiable assets acquired and liabilities assumed to qualify for recognition as part of applying the acquisition method; - 2.
-Amendments to Ind AS 107, 109, 104 and 116 regarding Interest Rate Benchmark Reform Phase 2; - Conceptual framework for financial reporting under Ind AS issued by the ICAI;
+- (A) The Company has adopted, with effect from April 01, 2022, the following new and revised standards and interpretations.
+Their adoption has not had any significant impact on the amounts reported in the financial statements. - 1.
+Amendment to INDAS 37 regarding costs that an entity needs to include when assessing whether a contract is onerous or loss-making.